bldl/emplace-spidermonkey/README.md

    4. For each Record { [[Key]], [[Value]] } e that is an element of entries, do
    ```

-   **Different methods of iteration is used the other selfhosted Map methods**
+   **Different methods of iteration is used the other self-hosted Map methods**

    <details>
    <summary>Solution</summary>